debakkerb/research/cloud-sql-proxy/README.md

 To make this example more realistic, we run the Cloud SQL instance in a Shared VPC, as this is normally the setup most Enterprise customers have configured.
 This way, we can clearly share what resources are running in which project (host and service).

 ## How To Run

+To be able to run this example, you need the necessary permissions to create projects and a shared vpc.

 ### Create